 This command will roll a random result or item from the currently loaded table.
-To load a table and for more information see L (Load) and E (Edit, especially section on tables)
+To load a table and for more information, see L (Load) and E (Edit, especially section on tables).

-$\ensuremath{\overline{W}}$ wipe the display and redraw.
-Occasionally, in some computers, the screen display will be come disorganized, with writing where it shouldn't be.
-To restore a clean display, type "W".
+\mbox{W} Wipe the display and redraw.
+Occasionally, in some computers, the screen display will become disorganized, with writing where it shouldn't be.
+To restore the display, type "W".

 X Delete a monster or character from the display.
 Use this command to remove dead, retreated or otherwise unnecessary monsters and characters from the display.
-Dragonfire does not automatically do this so that you can allocate treasure or make other use of individuals until you decide.
-Remember that a deleted character or monster cannot be recalled unless you saved him to disk before using this command.
+Dragonfire does not automatically do this, so that you can allocate treasure or make other use of individuals until you decide.
+Remember, that a deleted character or monster cannot be recalled unless you saved him to disk before using this command.
 When deleting large numbers of individuals, it is usually fastest to start from the bottom of the screen and work your way up.

-Z Free memory available
+Z Free memory available.

-This command tells you how much memory has not already been used by the program and the monsters, etc that are loaded into memory.
-If you have a computer with limited memory you may want to check this number periodically to make sure you don't run out of memory and crash the program.
-Also, the program tends to run more slowly when little memory remains so delete unnecessary monsters and characters.
-If you run out of memory, the program will survive but anything than you haven't saved will be lost.
+This command tells you how much memory has not yet been used by the program and the monsters, etc., that are loaded into memory.
+If you have a computer with limited memory, you may want to check this number periodically to make sure you don't run out of memory and crash the program.
+Also, the program tends to run more slowly when little memory remains, so deleting unnecessary monsters and characters may speed Dragonfire up.
+If you do run out of memory, the program will survive, but anything that you haven't saved, will be lost.